So what exactly is an annuity?

 Simply, an annuity is an agreement (contract) between an organization (insurance company) to pay another an agreed upon benefit.
 The benefit can be in the form of periodic payments or a lump sum.
-Annuities are issued by insurance companies and are regulated by state and generally federal laws.
+Insurance companies issue annuities and are regulated by state and generally federal laws.

-Life Insurance companies issue annuities and are contractually guaranteed by the insurance company and most life insurance companies sell annuities.
-A deposit is made to an insurance company either lump sum or periodic payments.
-The type of annuity you choose determines whether your money earns a fixed amount (interest or fixed indexed) or an amount that depends on market volatility in equities and bonds. (variable annuity) At a designated time chosen by you the insurance company will send you regular distributions from the annuity’s account, the term of the payment can even be for lifetime, regardless of how long you live.
+The insurance company contractually guarantees life Insurance companies issue annuities and most life insurance companies sell annuities.
+A deposit is made to an insurance company either a lump sum or periodic payments.
+The type of annuity you choose determines whether your money earns a fixed amount (interest or fixed indexed) or an amount that depends on market volatility in equities and bonds. (variable annuity) At a designated time chosen by you, the insurance company will send you regular distributions from the annuity’s account, the term of the payment can even be for a lifetime, regardless of how long you live.
 Other options can include to leave your funds intact and never touch them or to remove your funds in a lump sum.

 There are several different kinds of annuities.
-Some of the more common types of the annuities:
+Some of the more common types of annuities: